-Turn the cross arm on the automatic lubricating grease cup (17) clockwise until it rests against the cover (see Figure 5).
-This will prevent the grease from escaping when the impeller is removed.
+Before removing the impeller, turn the cross arm on the automatic lubricating grease cup (46) clockwise until it rests against the cover (see Figure 5 in LU-BRICATION).
+This will prevent the grease in the cup from escaping when the impeller is removed.

-To remove the impeller (2), tap the vanes in counterclockwise direction (when facing the impeller) with a block of wood or soft-faced mallet.
-Be careful not to damage the impeller.
+To loosen the impeller (2), tap the vanes in a counterclockwise direction (when facing the impeller) with a block of wood or a soft-faced mallet.
+Be careful not to damage the impeller vanes.
 When the impeller breaks loose, unscrew it from the shaft.
-Use caution when removing the impeller; tension on the shaft seal spring will be released as the impeller is unscrewed.
-Inspect the impeller and replace if cracked or badly worn.
+Use caution when removing the impeller; tension on the seal spring will be released as the impeller is unscrewed.
+Inspect the impeller and replace it if cracked or badly worn.

-Slide the impeller adjusting shims (67) off the impeller shaft (26).
-Tie and tag the shims, or measure and record their thickness for ease of reassembly.
+Slide the impeller adjusting shims (49) off the shaft.
+For ease of reassembly, tie and tag the shims or measure and record their thickness.